-Jordan tenderly clutched Drake's hand and smiled.
+Chip tenderly clutched Brandon's hand and smiled.
 "I just want to let everyone know that there's always hope.
 You can find love, sometimes when you least expect it.
 I know that I found it when I least expected it.
 If you've found that love, don't ever let it go.
 With love, anything and everything is possible."

-Drake faced the camera, holding onto Jordan's hand.
+Brandon faced the camera, holding onto Chip's hand.
 "Love is a special emotion.
 It binds two people together.
 It binds a family together.
 I've known love before, but now I have a pure, true love.
 That type of love is hard to find.
 When you do find it, hold on to it, and never let go."

 Barbara then turned to Kenny.
 "What about you, young man?"